Uranus facts – orbit, physical overview, rings, moons, etc.

 All four giant planets have rings around them.
 Uranus has 13 rings.
 These rings are named as Zeta, 6, 5, 4, Alpha, Beta, Eta, Gamma, Delta, Lambda, Epsilon, Nu and Mu (ζ, 6, 5, 4, α, β, η, γ, δ, λ, ε, ν and μ) in the increasing order of their distance from Uranus.

-The rings differ in composition from each other but in general, they are made up of large, dark bodies ranging in size from 0.2-20 meters with very little dust.
+The rings differ in composition from each other but in general, they are made up of large, dark bodies ranging in size from 0.2-20 m with very little dust.

 Natural satellites of Uranus